-When checking-in to housing, you will be issued a key(s) that will grant you access to your room and building assignment.
-You will also receive a Room Condition & Inventory report and be asked to note any previous damages to the room or furnishings to your RA, HAM, or the Residence Life and Housing office.
+When checking in to housing, you will be issued a key(s) that will grant you access to your room and building assignment.
+You will also receive a Room Inventory report and be asked to note any previous damages to the room or furnishings to your RA, HAM, or the Office of Campus Life.

-You are required to officially check out with the appropriate staff member when moving out of college housing which includes turning in your key(s).
+You are required to officially check out with the appropriate staff member when moving out of college housing which includes turning in your key(s) and Room Inventory.
+Failure to properly check out will result in a non-refundable \$50 service fee and charges for necessary repairs and damages will be assessed to your account.
 Plan to check out of your room within 24 hours of your last final exam unless given permission prior to the start of final exams.

-- If you change rooms during the year, you are expected to check-out of your initial room by having an RA or HAM evaluate the condition of your room when you leave.
-When you check-in to your new room, you should complete a new Room Inventory form. - If you leave for any other reasons (Disciplinary action, Leave of Absence, etc.) please contact the Residence Life and Housing office for further instruction.
+- If you change rooms during the year, you are expected to check out of your initial room by having an RA or HAM evaluate the condition of your room when you leave.
+When you check into your new room, you should complete a new Room Inventory form. - If you leave for any other reasons (Disciplinary action, Leave of Absence, Medical Leave, etc.) please contact the Office of Campus Life for further instruction.

-Cleaning & Repairs
+Cleaning and Repairs

-Facilities Management provides housekeeping services for the public areas of each traditional residence hall, including bathrooms, hallways, and lounges.
+Facilities Management provides housekeeping services for the public areas of each traditional residence hall, including hall bathrooms, hallways and lounges.
 You are expected to keep your own room clean and orderly.
-If you discover your room is in need of repair, you should contact Facilities Management directly.
+If you discover your room needs to be repaired, you should contact Facilities Management directly.

-Houses and apartments are independent living spaces.
+Small houses and all apartments are independent living spaces.
 As such, students in these spaces are expected to maintain the cleanliness of these spaces on their own.
-At the end of the academic year, Facilities Management and Residence Life and Housing will inspect all houses and apartments; if the condition of these spaces requires excessive cleaning or repair, the residents may be charged.
+At the end of the academic year, Facilities Management and Campus Life will inspect all small houses and apartments; if the condition of these spaces requires excessive cleaning or repair, the residents may be charged.

-Students can notify Facilities Management by completing a work order online.
-Facilities Management is open Monday through Friday 8:30am-4:30pm.
-For emergency repairs, after these hours, contact the Department of Public Safety.
+Students can notify Facilities Management by completing a service request form online at www.dickinson.edu/repairs, calling Service Response at x1700 or by sending an e-mail message to repairs@dickinson.edu.
+For emergency repairs, after working hours, contact the Department of Public Safety.

 The right to inspect and repair rooms at times convenient to the college or its authorized agents is unconditionally reserved by the college.
-If you have concerns or questions about the service provided in the residence halls, please contact Facilities Management at (717) 245-1212.
+If you have concerns or questions about the service provided in the residence halls, please contact Facilities Management at x1212.